“The worst weather ever,” said one. “I can’t believe I washed my car last night,” foamed another. “Will this weather ever end?” a third person moaned.

 Breathless chatter about the UAE’s co-called “bad weather” has dominated offices, homes and countless social media channels over the past few months.

-True, this has been one of the more seasonal winters of late featuring hail, rain, dust, thunder and lightning – and more is set to come over the weekend.
+True, this has been one of the more seasonal winters of late featuring hail, rain, dust, thunder and lightning – and more is predicted today and tomorrow.
 But unpredictable weather is a feature of life here.
-Take 2016, when a huge storm swept through the UAE or last November, when rain and winds forced Louvre Abu Dhabi to cancel a gig by pop star Dua Lipa.
+Take 2016, when a huge storm swept through the UAE or November 2018, when rain and winds forced Louvre Abu Dhabi to cancel a gig by pop star Dua Lipa.

 Peter Hellyer, a consultant specialising in the UAE’s history, recalls heavy flooding in 1982 particularly.